rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/interact-with-frontend.md

   cd frontend
 ```

-2. Move the file from the `compiled contract` to the frontend folder
+2. Move the file from the `compiled contract` to the frontend directory

 3. In the frontend directory, initialize a Node.js Project